Oct 17, 2021

 Revised Program [Fall 2021]

-This degree can enhance your current degree and provide opportunities in health care, business, education, and the field of human performance.
-If you are a registered dietitian, this degree allows you to obtain Continuing Professional Education toward maintaining your credential.
+This degree will enhance your current degree and provide opportunities in health care, education, public health, human performance, business, and other related fields.
+In addition, if you are a Registered Dietitian Nutritionist, this degree allows you to obtain Continuing Professional Education toward maintaining your credential.

 Human Nutrition Infographic

 This program is available online.
 International applicants should check with International Admissions or program advisor before applying.

 Graduate School Application

 After reviewing the admission requirements below, please select the appropriate application.
 The University is transitioning application platforms; pay close attention when selecting the application below.

 The program you are applying to may not accept applicants every semester.